-The bathroom has a relatively huge 32" by 48" fiberglass shower which has an imitation tile look to it -- however, it's more lightweight than real tile and won't crack during travel.
-There's a standard RV toilet, and a space for a compact combination washer-dryer -- but it's under the sink, which might be a bit awkward ergonomically if you want to get up really close to the sink.
+The bathroom has a relatively large 32" by 48" fiberglass shower, which has an imitation tile look to it -- however, it's more lightweight than real tile and won't crack during travel.
+There's a standard RV toilet, and a space for a compact combination washer-dryer -- but it's under the sink, which might be a bit awkward ergonomically if you want to get up close to the sink.

 One of the big pluses is that the Aurora is RVIA/CSA certified, meaning that this tiny house would be allowed in more places that do welcome RVs (tiny houses that aren't RVIA (Recreation Vehicle Industry Association) certified are more likely to be turned away at RV parks).
 Tiny homes that are certified in this way are a little more expensive, and that's the case here with the Aurora, which rings in at the more costly end of the tiny house spectrum at USD $90,500.
 In any case, you can find out more at Zero Squared.

 [Via: Tiny House Talk]